AARP Eye Center

 If you turn 62 in 2023, you’re eligible for only 70 percent of that full retirement benefit, so your SSDI benefit will probably be higher.
 When you reach FRA, the disability benefit automatically converts to a retirement benefit, and you’ll get the same monthly amount you’ve been getting.

-A possible exception arises if, along with SSDI, you are collecting workers’ compensation, or a “public disability benefit” from a government job at which you didn’t pay Social Security taxes.
+A possible exception arises if, along with SSDI, you are collecting workers’ compensation or are drawing a “public disability benefit” from a government job at which you didn’t pay Social Security taxes.
 These could shrink your SSDI payment to the point where you might be better off switching to the reduced retirement benefit at 62.